yinyuewu/pp_proj/README.md

 100% -- Acceleration

 6. Utilize SIMD instructions to speed up for lookup keys, and find out under what circumstances this would work best.
+7. Optimization on read-only/read-heavy workloads
+8. To allow more flexibility in a value size and make buckets smaller, we can store pointers to the real k-v pairs in buckets instead of real data.
+This will introduce one more layer of indirection.
+We use the hash tags in bullet 2b for quick validation to decide whether we should look into the real KV or not.

 125% -- Others

-7. Read-only/read-write optimization
-8. Improvement on storage: to allow more flexibility in a value size, we can store pointers to the real k-v pairs in buckets instead of real data.
-There will be one more layer of indirection
 9. Build CUDA implementation by using atomic CAS to perform lookups and deletes.
 10. Allow efficient resizing for the table